 - Elimination of allergens

 Sterimar contains a 100% natural, purified sweater.
-This product can be used by pregnant, breastfeeding mothers and by children.
+This product can be used by pregnant, breastfeeding mothers, and children.

 How often can you use Sterimar Hayfever & Allergy Relief?

-Sterimar Hayfever & Allergy Relief nasal sprays can be used as often as requires.
+Sterimar Hayfever & Allergy Relief nasal sprays can be used as often as required.